echiweshe/genai-agent-3d/MASTER_DOCUMENTATION.md

 2. Complete the Hunyuan3D integration with fal.ai
 3. Address the output directory linking problem
 4. Enhance the model and scene generation capabilities
-5. Begin implementing the SVG to 3D workflow
+5. Extend the SVG to Video workflow with more animation options and rendering capabilities

 These improvements will set the stage for the more advanced features planned in the medium and long-term phases of the roadmap.